E. F. Jacob: Professor

-He was then Professor of History at Manchester University from 1929 to 1944 before returning to Oxford as Chichele Professor of Modern History at All Souls from 1950 until 1961.
-He was an able academic politician, and is said to have recruited Sir Lewis Namier to Manchester by reading in his newspaper that Namier had no position, making a phone-call to invite him to take a chair, and only then walking over to tell the Vice-Chancellor of the recruitment.
-Jacob was a Member of the Chetham Society, serving as a Member of Council from 1931 and as President from 1938 until 1971.
+He was then professor of history at Manchester University from 1929 to 1944 before returning to Oxford as Chichele Professor of Modern History at All Souls from 1950 until 1961.
+He was an able academic politician, and is said to have recruited Sir Lewis Namier to Manchester by reading in his newspaper that Namier had no position, making a phone call to invite him to take a chair, and only then walking over to tell the vice-chancellor of the recruitment.
+Jacob was a Member of the Chetham Society, serving as a Member of Council from 1931 and as president from 1938 until 1971.

 He was a Fellow of the Society of Antiquaries, Royal Historical Society and British Academy and also President of the Ecclesiastical History Society (1965–66).

 Legacy

 Jacob is remembered as the link between the old school of 'structuralist' medievalists, including distinguished names such as William Stubbs, T. F. Tout and F. W. Maitland, and the subsequent school of more socio-political medieval historiography, to which J. S. Roskell, K.B.
 McFarlane and C. A. J. Armstrong belonged.
 His professorships at Manchester and Oxford did much to make the two schools England's academic centres for medieval studies.
+He also contributed the Fifteenth Century volume to the landmark Oxford History of England series.